ISISComputingGroup/ibex_developers_manual/Providing-Support.md

 These pages should be a living document - as people learn things add them to the appropriate place if things change and you notice update them.
 If you are experienced, make sure the rest of us are getting things right and verify what is linked to from here.
 Just remember, this is a public wiki, so be wary of the detail added.

-Don't forget to "Send As" Experiment Controls, that way it should be possible for others to see what has already been discussed
+Don't forget to "Send As" ISIS Experiment Controls in outlook and also cc: ISIS Experiment Controls in the message, that way it will be possible for others to see what has already been discussed.
+You should also start a thread in the "support issues" teams channel

 If remote, make sure you are either on the VPN or accessing a system on-site in some way